ramendixx/ram-portfolio-project---historical-nav-fund/README.md

   Consumer Discretionary - Businesses sell things people want, but don’t need to survive.

   Consumer Staples - Businesses sell things people need no matter what happens.

+  ## What Is a Fund?
+A fund is basically a big money pool.
+People put their money together in one large pot, and a professional (called a fund manager) uses that money to buy things like stocks, bonds, or other investments.

+Think of it like a Group Shopping Basket

+Imagine you and your friends want to buy something expensive — like a big basket of groceries.
+Instead of each person buying things alone, everyone chips in:

+- You put in a little
+- Others put in a little
+- Together, you can buy more and better variety

+That’s what a fund does:
+It lets many people invest together instead of investing alone.

+Now what is an EQUITY INDEX FUND?

+Equity = Means owning a piece of a company.

+Index = A list of companies.

+Equity Index Fund = A fund that copies that list.

+Now put it all together:

+An Equity Index Fund is a shared money pool that buys tiny pieces of all the companies in a specific list (index).

+- It does not try to guess which companies will do well.
+- It simply follows the list — like following a recipe exactly.